rungjoo/facet_generation/README.md

 ```

 ### pick information document
-Use only useful information from SERPs for learning
+Use only useful information from SERPs for learning.

-Information related to queries and facets in documents
+Information related to queries and facets in documents.
 ```
 cd information/pick_information
 python3 pick_document.py